-- 7. Place the new heat sink and fan assembly on the system board so that the four screws are aligned with the corresponding holes in the system board.
-Ensure that you properly place the new heat sink and fan assembly so that you can easily connect the new heat sink and fan assembly cable to the microprocessor fan connector on the system board. - 8.
-Follow this sequence to install the four screws to secure the new heat sink and fan assembly, as shown in Figure 34 "Screws that secure the heat sink and fan assembly" on page 53: - a.
+Note: Position the new heat sink and fan assembly so that the heat sink and fan assembly cable is toward the microprocessor fan connector on the system board.

+- 9. Follow the following sequence to install the four screws to secure the new heat sink and fan assembly.
+Do not over-tighten the screws. - a.
 Partially tighten screw 1, then fully tighten screw 2, and then fully tighten screw 1. - b.
-Partially tighten screw 3, then fully tighten screw 4, and then fully tighten screw 3. - 9.
+Partially tighten screw 3, then fully tighten screw 4, and then fully tighten screw 3. - 10.
 Connect the heat sink and fan assembly cable to the microprocessor fan connector on the system board.
-See "Locating parts on the system board" on page 13.
+See "Locating parts on the system board" on page 12.